sevu11/arch-server-script/README.md

 # Arch Server Install Script

-It's configured to my liking when I set up a new linux server, but some configurations are user prompts to make it more usable.
+It's configured to my liking when I set up a new linux server, but some configurations are user prompts to make it more usable. it will install under 3 minutes and be ~200 packages.

 - [x] A minimal install script for a Arch Linux server setup.
 - [x] It will setup various HDD configuration (EXT4, BTRFS, LUKS)